equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 ## Join us on Slack
 We use [Slack](https://slack.com/) as our primary communication tool for collaboration.
 You can join the Packet Community Slack group by going to [slack.packet.com](https://slack.packet.com/) and submitting your email address.
 You will receive a message with an invite link.
 Once you enter the Slack group, join the **#google-anthos** channel!
 Feel free to introduce yourself there, but know it's not mandatory.

+## Latest Updates
+### 3-31-2020
+* The terraform is fully upgraded to work with Anthos GKE on-prem version 1.3.0-gke.16
+* There is now an option to use an existing Packet project rather than create a new one (default behavior is to create a new project)
+* We no longer require a private .ssh key for the environment be saved at ~/.ssh/id_rsa.
+The terraform will generate a ssh key pair and save it to ~/.ssh/<project_name>-<timestamp>.
+A .bak of the same file name is also created so that the key will be available after a `terraform destroy` command.

 ## Prerequisites
 To use these Terraform files, you need to have the following Prerequisites: